algorithm-archivists/algorithm-archive/contents/approximate_counting/approximate_counting.md

 If we need to count more than 255 items with 8 bits, there is one somewhat simple strategy: count every other item.
 This means that we will increment our counter with 2, 4, 6, 8... items, effectively doubling the number of items we can count to 511!
+(Note: that "!" is out of excitement and is not a factorial.)
 Similarly, if we need to count above 511, we can increment our counter every 3 or 4 items; however, the obvious drawback to this method is that if we only count every other item, there is no way to represent odd numbers.
 Similarly, if we count every 3rd or 4th item, we would miss out on any numbers that are not multiples of our increment number.